drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

 Joseph Suarez at PufferAI also wrote a nifty heatmap of where the agent has visited during the experiment.
 We've made modifications since to show where the agent has visited during the episode.
 The map provided us a way to see where the agents were focusing effort when the live map was too hard to follow.
+Blue meant fewer agents visited a coordinate, Red meant many agents visited a coordinate.

 The heatmap showed some interesting behavior from the agents.
-For example, it clued us as to how the agents would not focus on maximizing exploration in the Safari Zone, the agents' exploiting the hidden object reward (mostly through gambling), and the agents' preference to avoid battles (as a way to not lose exploration reward possibilities for a mini-episode).
+For example, it clued us in as to how

+- The agents would not focus on maximizing exploration in the Safari Zone.
+- The agents' exploiting of the hidden object reward (mostly through gambling).
+- The agents' preference to avoid battles (as a way to not lose exploration reward possibilities for a mini-episode).

 <div style="text-align: center;">